SMS Camäleon

 SMS Camäleon was the lead ship of the Camäleon class of steam-powered gunboats of the Prussian Navy (later the Imperial German Navy) that was launched in 1860.
 A small vessel, armed with only three light guns, Camäleon saw little active use.
 She served during the Second Schleswig War of 1864 and the Franco-Prussian War of 1870–1871, but saw no action in either conflict.
 Her peacetime career was limited to survey work in 1865 and limited tender duties in and around Kiel in 1867–1868.
 In poor condition by 1872, she was stricken from the naval register and used as a storage hulk in Kiel.
 She was broken up for scrap some time after 1878.

 Design

+The Camäleon-class gunboats came about as a result of a program to strengthen the Prussian Navy in the late 1850s in the aftermath of the dissolution of the Reichsflotte and in the midst of rising tensions with Denmark.
+In 1859, Prince Regent Wilhelm approved a construction program for some fifty-two gunboats to be built over the next fifteen years, of which eight became the Camäleon class.
+They were similar to the contemporaneous Jäger-class gunboats, but were substantially larger vessels.

 Camäleon was 43.28 m long, with a beam of 6.96 m and a draft of 2.67 m.
 She displaced 422 t at full load.
 The ship's crew consisted of 4 officers and 67 enlisted men.
 She was powered by a single marine steam engine that drove one 3-bladed screw propeller, with steam provided by two coal-fired trunk boilers, which gave her a top speed of 9.1 kn at 250 PS.
 As built, she was equipped with a three-masted schooner rig.
 The ship was armed with a battery of one rifled 15 cm 24-pounder muzzle-loading gun and two rifled 12 cm 12-pounder muzzle-loading guns.